✦ On the radar

 トミハチ

-Tomihachi opened mid-April 2026 in Shimbashi — a Kagawa-prefecture creative izakaya around an irori (sunken hearth) where seasonal vegetables and fish grill in front of you.
+Tomihachi opened mid-April 2026 in Shimbashi — a Kagawa-prefecture creative izakaya around an irori (hearth) where seasonal vegetables and fish grill in front of you.
 The closer is a Sanuki udon, finished firmer than the Tokyo standard.
 Owner from Kagawa, ingredients flown in.
-5 minutes from Shimbashi station, ¥4,000-7,000.
+5 min from Shimbashi, ¥4,000–7,000.

 As seen on Instagram